Learn the basics of Microsoft Ad Grants with this quick guide.

 What are the benefits of a museum membership?

-Depending on the museum, membership benefits can look different.
-These benefits can also differ among membership packages.
-Besides offering free admission, here’s a list of potential benefits a museum membership can offer:
+Membership benefits vary depending on the museum and its membership packages.
+Besides free admission, here’s a list of potential benefits a museum membership might offer:

 • Class discounts